breatheco-de/content/src/content/lesson/making-react-components.md

     );
   }

-  // a React lifecycle method
+  // A React lifecycle method
   componentWillUnmount() {
     clearInterval(this.timerID);
   }

-  // a custom method created by the developer to serve a purpose tick() {
+  // A custom method created by the developer to serve a purpose tick() {
     this.setState({
       date: new Date()
     });
   }

-  // the standard render method with the component's return render() {
+  // The standard render method with the component's return render() {
-    // here can be inserted any JS code which needs to execute on every re-render and would be used in the return below, like dynamic variables or statements return (
+    // Here we can insert any JS code that needs to execute on every re-render and would be used in the return below, like dynamic variables or statements return (
       <div>
         <h1>Hello, world!</h1>